afqueiruga/afqueiruga.github.io/CV.md

 - Solution of nonlinear multiphysics, multiphase, multicomponent problems.
+- Automated solution of equations; design of programming languages and library packages for specification, differentiation, and parallelization of scientific codes.
 - Numerical methods for discontinuous problems, such as fracture, impact, and phase-transition.
 - Microscale and multiscale modeling for material behavior